Amine Naïfi

-Mohamed Amine Naïfi (born 19 December 1999) is a French footballer who plays as a midfielder or striker for German club 1.
-FC Saarbrücken.
+Mohamed Amine Naïfi (born 19 December 1999) is a French professional footballer who plays as a midfielder or striker for I liga club Stal Rzeszów.

 Early life

 He is a native of Moselle, France.

 Career

 He started his career with French side CSO Amnéville.
 In 2019, he signed for French side US Sarre-Union.
-In 2021, he signed for French side SC Schiltigheim.
-In 2023, he signed for Luxembourgish side FC Differdange 03.
-He helped the club win the 2023 Luxembourg Cup.
+In 2021, he signed for French side Schiltigheim.
+In 2023, he signed for Luxembourgish side Differdange 03.
+He helped the club win the 2022–23 Luxembourg Cup.
 After that, he was sent on loan to German side 1.
 FC Saarbrücken.

 On 2 June 2024, 1.
 FC Saarbrücken made the transfer permanent and signed a two-year contract with Naïfi.

+On 16 September 2026, Naïfi signed with Polish second division club Stal Rzeszów on a one-year deal, with an option for another year.

 Style of play

 He mainly operates as a midfielder or winger.
 He is known for his agility and dribbling ability.

 Personal life

 He is the son of Rachid Naifi.